Folgende Materialien stehen für Sie als Download bereit:

-German-Egyptian soprano Prisca Salib was born in Mainz, Germany, and gave her first piano concerts at the age of nine.
+The German soprano Prisca Salib was born in Mainz and gave her first piano concerts at the age of nine.
 She studied classical ballet from a very young age and won multiple scholarships for the study of piano and voice.
+Besides she won with her warm timbre and her playful präsentation competitions like Hans-Gabor-Belvedere, Kammeroper Schloss Rheinsberg and the Competizione dell' Opera.
 Salib made her opera debut in Bayreuth, Germany, performing the role of Euridice in Orfeo ed Euridice.
 She studied voice at the Hochschule für Musik und Theater in Hamburg and has given numerous well-received recitals, concerts, and guest performances in Bayreuth, Nuremberg, Hamburg, Berlin, Vienna and Cairo.

-In addition to an extensive range of songs by composers from Mozart, Bellini, and Schumann, through Richard Strauss and Hugo Wolf, Prisca Salib's repertoire includes roles such as the Queen of the Night in The Magic Flute, Zerbinetta in Ariadne auf Naxos, Gilda in Rigoletto, Amine in La Sonnambula, Giulietta in I Capuleti e i Montecchi, Musetta in La Bohème, Lucia in Lucia di Lammermoor, Norina in Don Pasquale, Blonde in Die Entführung aus dem Serail, as well as Olympia in Les Contes d'Hoffmann, Galathee in Die schöne Galathee, and Adele in Die Fledermaus, to name a few.
+In addition to an extensive range of songs by composers from Mozart, Bellini, and Schumann, through Richard Strauss and Hugo Wolf, Prisca Salib's repertoire includes roles such as the Queen of the Night in The Magic Flute, Lulu, Zerbinetta in Ariadne auf Naxos, Gilda in Rigoletto, Amine in La Sonnambula, Giulietta in I Capuleti e i Montecchi, Musetta in La Bohème, Lucia in Lucia di Lammermoor, Norina in Don Pasquale, Blonde in Die Entführung aus dem Serail, Fiaker-Milli / Zdenka in Arabella, Woglinde in Rheingold and Götterdämmerung, Waldvogel in Siegfried, as well as Olympia in Les Contes d'Hoffmann, Galathee in Die schöne Galathee, and Adele in Die Fledermaus, to name a few.

 Prisca Salib additionally studied theatre, music, and German studies at the University of Bayreuth, and in 2009 completed her doctoral thesis on Ermanno Wolf-Ferrari's The Jewels of the Madonna, for which she received a scholarship from Her Highness Gloria, Princess of Thurn and Taxis, through the Franz-Marie-Christinen-Foundation.